renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 - Criteria must be mutually exclusive, collectively exhaustive and non-redundant.
 Avoid any redundancy among them.
 - The result should be a bulleted list of several success criteria.

-# Prioritization Rules for the final result:
+# Composite Score for Prioritization:
 Use a composite score to prioritize criteria, based on evaluating each criterion on the following (scale 1 to 5):
 - Investment: The resources required (time, skills, people and multitude of additional solutions required beyond the existing solution to meet the criteria) with currently existing unique solutions.
 - Outcome Variability: The difficulty in achieving consistent outcomes with the criterion (5 = very difficult to achieve consistent outcomes).